Loyalty Trend: Future of Customer Loyalty with Artificial Intelligence

 HSBC used AI to predict rewards for its cardholders.
 “We launched a new suite of cards to provide the ultimate support for our customers’ lifestyle.
 By using AI to predict our consumer’s redemption behavior, we’ve refined our loyalty program to ‘speak’ to our customers by promoting the perfect reward or experience for them,” said Pablo Sanchez, head of retail banking and wealth management for HSBC in the U.S. and Canada.

 Walgreens Balance Reward’s loyalty program has had a similar level of success.
-Walgreens uses personalization within its loyalty program to present relevant offers based on customers’ purchase histories, create awareness of promotional events, point and reward status updates, etc. “We have a continuous culture of improvement,” Lisa Zhao, senior manager, supplier direct marketing at Walgreens said.
+Walgreens uses personalization within its loyalty program to present relevant offers based on customers’ purchase histories, create awareness of promotional events, point and reward status updates, etc. “We have a continuous culture of improvement,” Lisa Zhao, senior manager, supplier direct marketing at Walgreens, said.
 “Scale and improve through a test-and-learn approach — channels, offer types, creative, format/vehicles, etc. Identify what works, what doesn’t.
 This influences future campaigns.”
-Machine learning and testing mean that AI can constantly refine its customer profiles for greater levels of personalization based on what customers respond to.
+Machine learning and testing mean that AI can constantly refine its customer profiles for greater personalization levels based on what customers respond to.
 “We have a continuous culture of improvement,” Zhou said.
 “Scale and improve through a test-and-learn approach — channels, offer types, creative, format/vehicles, etc. Identify what works, what doesn’t.
 This influences future campaigns.”
 Overall, AI enables brands to create better customer experiences with a customized and targeted loyalty program.

 Related Article: Walgreens Launches Beauty Enthusiast Loyalty Program